golang-study-guide/Golang-Study-Guide/Section-01-the-basics/03-setup-a-module/Setup-a-module.md

 ### library packages
 A library package is essentially a bunch of go source code that get's called by other main/library packages.
 The 2 main characteristics of a library package:

-1. If the packages root folder is called 'users', then the *.go files directly under that folder, start with the line 'package users'
+1. If the packages root folder is called 'users', then the *.go files directly under that folder, start with the line `package users`
 2. they don't have the 'func main()' function, i.e no entry point.
 Therefore you can't create an executable from a library package.

 However for now we will be looking at main packages.